Google Pixel 2 Rumors: Google’s Smaller Pixel Looks Outdated, But At Least The Pixel 2 XL Will Be A Stunner

 If the recently leaked images prove accurate, the Google Pixel 2 and Pixel 2 XL would be a pretty unique pair of flagship devices.
 For one, the two smartphones, while equipped with the same premium specs, would look drastically different from each other.
 The Pixel 2 would practically look like an old phone, while the Pixel 2 XL would be quite a stunner.

-Regardless of the devices’ appearance, however, rumors about the Pixel 2 and Pixel 2 XL point to a line of smartphones that are equipped with the best internals that the market currently has to offer.
+Regardless of the devices’ appearance, rumors about the Pixel 2 and Pixel 2 XL point to a line of smartphones that are equipped with the best internals that the market currently has to offer.
 So far, speculations suggest that the Pixel 2 and Pixel 2 XL would pack a Qualcomm Snapdragon 835 SoC, around 4GB of RAM, a high-quality AMOLED panel, stereo front speakers, and a redesigned frame.

-Google would be holding a product launch on October 4, and expectations are high that the Pixel 2 and Pixel 2 XL would be making an appearance at the high-profile event.
+Google will be holding a product launch on October 4, and expectations are high that the Pixel 2 and Pixel 2 XL will be making an appearance at the high-profile event.
 Pricing of the two smartphones remains unknown, though rumors are high that this year’s Pixel series would be comparable in price as their 2017 predecessors.

 [Featured Image by Spencer Platt/Getty Images]